mikemooredev/blog/_posts/2021-11-18-create-an-array-in-liquid.markdown

 ---
 layout: post
-title: "How to create an array in Shopify\'s Liquid"
+title: "How to create an array in Shopify's Liquid"
 tags: shopify liquid
 comments: true
 ---